fieldtrip/website/faq/how_to_get_started_with_the_matlab_distributed_computing_toolbox.md

 # How to get started with the MATLAB distributed computing toolbox?

-The MATLAB [parallel computing toolbox](http://www.mathworks.com/products/index.html), formerly known as the distributed computing toolbox (DCT) is a commercial toolbox provided by Mathworks.
+The MATLAB [parallel computing toolbox](http://www.mathworks.com/products/index.html), formerly known as the distributed computing toolbox (DCT) is a commercial toolbox provided by MathWorks.
 It allows you to execute distributed computations on multiple cores in a single computer, or if you have access to [distributed computing engines](http://www.mathworks.com/products/distriben/index.html) on a compute cluster.
 To figure out whether you have it, you can try

     help distcomp